n1ght-hunter/iced_video/README.md

 - can play URLS and files
 - automatic auto source selecting

+### Known Issues:
+- cant close iced application
+- veiwer not resizing to match image

 ### Road Map

 - build custom widget to display opengl textures if possible (faster then getting and displaying RGB)
-- optional overlay with controls
+- optional overlay with controls(WIP)
-- simplify usage
 - update widget without cause entire view to be updated
 - option to popout player